When Was Running Invented? A Brief History Of Running

 Now, here’s the truth: no one “invented” running.
 It’s an innate ability we’ve had since the dawn of time.

-Humans and animals naturally do running—it’s built into our biology.
+Running is natural; it’s just part of being human.
 Just like walking, jumping, and eating, it’s a basic function of having legs.

 Science suggests that our ability to run can be traced back to our earliest ancestors.

 We’re talking millions of years ago when running wasn’t about burning calories or training for races—it was about survival.
-Believe it or not, some of the earliest forms of sport can be traced back to ancient civilizations like the Egyptians and Greeks.

 Why Did Early Humans Run?